cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 function.
 This can be easily overwritten by app developers if they so desire.

 The ultimate goal will be to replace Amino JSON encoding with Protobuf encoding and thus have modules accept and/or extend `ProtoCodec`.
-Until then, Amino JSON is still provided as a fallback.
+Until then, Amino JSON is still provided for legacy use-cases.
 A handful of places in the SDK still have Amino JSON hardcoded, such as the Legacy API REST endpoints and the `x/params` store.
 They are planned to be converted to Protobuf in a gradual manner.